 Growth and Development Staff

-The Growth and Development staff are trained to serve as recruitment and Panhellenic contacts.
-They are responsible for evaluating RFM reports as well as all recruitment, recommendations, and Panhellenic questions that come to Executive Offices.
+The Growth and Development staff are trained to serve as the recruitment and Panhellenic contacts.
+They are responsible for evaluating RFM reports, all recruitment, recommendations and Panhellenic questions that come to Executive Offices.

 Collegiate Development Consultant